Henry Paget, 1st Marquess of Anglesey: Later career

-Paget's support of the proceedings against Queen Caroline, alleging her infidelity, made him for a time unpopular, and when he was on one occasion beset by a crowd, who compelled him to shout "The Queen!", he added the wish, "May all your wives be like her".
+Paget's support of the proceedings against Queen Caroline, alleging her infidelity, made him unpopular for a time, and when he was on one occasion beset by a crowd, who compelled him to shout "The Queen!", he added the wish, "May all your wives be like her".
 At the coronation of George IV in July 1821, Paget acted as Lord High Steward of England.
 He was also given the additional honour of captain of Cowes Castle on 25 March 1826.
 In April 1827, he became a member of the Canningite Government, taking the post of Master-General of the Ordnance.
 Under the Wellington ministry, he accepted the appointment of Lord Lieutenant of Ireland in February 1828.

 In December 1828, Paget addressed a letter to Patrick Curtis, the Roman Catholic primate of Ireland, stating his belief in the need for Catholic emancipation, which led to his recall by the government; on the formation of Earl Grey's administration in November 1830, he again became Lord-Lieutenant of Ireland.
 In this capacity he introduced state-aided education for 400,000 children.
 In July 1833, the ministry resigned over the Irish question.
 Still an impressive horseman even with a cork leg, George Whyte-Melville recalled the crowds that formed to cheer Paget as his well-ridden hack wended the London route from Piccadilly into Albemarle Street.
 Paget spent the following thirteen years out of office, then joined Lord John Russell's administration as Master-General of the Ordnance in July 1846.
 He was promoted to field-marshal on 9 November 1846 and, having been appointed Lord Lieutenant of Staffordshire on 31 January 1849, he finally retired from the Government in March 1852.

 Paget also served as honorary colonel of the 7th Light Dragoons and later of the Royal Horse Guards.
 He died of a stroke at Uxbridge House in Burlington Gardens on 29 April 1854 and was buried at Lichfield Cathedral, where a monument is erected to his honour.
 He was succeeded by his eldest son from his first marriage, Henry.

-Family
+Marriage and issue

-Paget was first married on 5 July 1795 in London to Lady Caroline Elizabeth Villiers (16 December 1774 – 16 June 1835), daughter of George Villiers, 4th Earl of Jersey and Frances Villiers, Countess of Jersey.
+Paget was first married on 5 July 1795 in London to Lady Caroline Elizabeth Villiers (16 December 1774 – 16 June 1835), daughter of George Bussy Villiers, 4th Earl of Jersey and Frances Villiers, Countess of Jersey.
 They had eight children: